Understanding and treating ARFID

 Does ARFID affect a particular demographic?

 ARFID is often diagnosed in children and adolescents, but it can occur in adulthood as well.
-In addition, Dr. Lesser says ARFID affects males and females at around the same rate.
+ARFID affects males and females at around the same rate.

-It was first recognized officially as a diagnosable illness in the DSM 5 beginning in 2013; and due to this, Dr. Lesser says that much research into ARFID is in early stages and is still in progress.
+It was first recognized officially as a diagnosable illness in the DSM 5 beginning in 2013; and due to this, research into ARFID is still in progress.
 Like other eating disorders, however, it can develop regardless of race, gender, wealth, or many societal factors.

 Does ARFID have common co-occurring disorders and illnesses?

-For younger people, Dr. Lesser also mentions that if there is significant nutritional deficiency, it can lead to weight loss or failure to achieve an expected weight, as well as interference with psychosocial functioning.
+If there is significant nutritional deficiency, it can lead to weight loss or , for younger people, failure to achieve an expected weight, as well as interference with psychosocial functioning.

 Rogers uses a combination of cognitive behavioral therapy with exposure and response prevention and family therapy to treat ARFID.
 We address nutritional and weight deficits and assist with eating since being underweight may maintain the problem.
-Dr. Lesser says this approach “helps people to tolerate emotional experiences and to change behaviors including avoidance in a step wise way” which helps with getting someone to eat a wider variety of food and in higher quantities.
+This approach helps people to tolerate emotional experiences and to change behaviors including avoidance in a step wise way, which helps with getting someone to eat a wider variety of food and in higher quantities.
+Our Los Angeles clinic now offers a Severe Picky Eating Recovery program for children and teens.

 Finding eating disorder care at Rogers Behavioral Health

-Treatment for eating disorders like ARFID is offered at many Rogers locations across the country – including residential and inpatient care in Oconomowoc, WI.
-You can call 800-767-4411 for a free, confidential screening for treatment or 888-927-2203 for treatment at one of our other locations.
-A screening can also be requested online.
+Treatment for eating disorders is offered at many Rogers locations across the country – you can call 800-767-4411 for a free, confidential screening or request a screening online.

 If you think you may have ARFID or another eating disorder, please take our eating disorder quiz or review our fact page.
-Of course, this is not a diagnosis, but can bring some peace of mind if you are experiencing anxiety over possibly having an eating disorder.
+This is not a diagnosis, but can bring some peace of mind if you are experiencing anxiety over possibly having an eating disorder.